New Zealand keeper Anna Leat signs for Aston Villa on two-year deal - NewsBreak

 The 21-year-old scored the winning penalty at the FIFA Under-17 World Cup against Japan to send New Zealand to the semi-finals.

-Leat, who will join England goalkeeper Hannah Hampton at Carla Ward’s side, also represented New Zealand at the Tokyo 2020 Olympics.
+Leat, who will join England goalkeeper Hannah Hampton on Carla Ward’s side, also represented New Zealand at the Tokyo 2020 Olympics.

 She said: “Aston Villa is an incredible club with a lot of history and it is an honour to join.”